Puppy95/Graph-Stream-Sketch/README.md

 ------------
 hashTable
 ------------
 The code of TRIEST in experiment of the paper is downloaded from https://github.com/aepasto/triest provided by the authors.
 The code for SJtree is on https://github.com/Puppy95/timingsubg.
+Further arrangement of the code will be made before publication.